 What does research say about these compounds?

 Apple consumers reap heart-health benefits thanks to their flavonoid content.
-It was found that flavonoid-rich apples were one of three foods that decrease the risk of mortality from cardiovascular disease among post-menopausal women.
+It was found that flavonoid-rich apples were one of three foods that decreased the risk of mortality from cardiovascular disease among post-menopausal women.

 - Flavonoid content of apples: Quercetin, a major component of the apple peel has been shown to have important health benefits.
 Quercetin helps improve lung function and thus reduces asthma and bronchial sensitivity.
 Quercetin was also found to reduce the risk of Type 2 Diabetes.